heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

 ### Custom Filter Functions

 Any function available in SAPL can be used in a filter statement.
-Hence it is easy to add custom filter functions.
+Hence, it is easy to add custom filter functions.

 When used in a filter statement, the value to filter is passed to the function as its first argument.
 Consequently, the arguments specified in the function call are passed as second, third, etc., arguments.